Homepage » About us » Milestones

 1983

-Application for an increase in research subsidies from the Swiss Federal Government failed.
+• Application for basic funding from the Swiss Federal Government fails.

 16